rancher/kubewarden-ui/README.md

 #### 1. Installing from the UI

-- From within your cluster, navigate to Apps & Marketplace -> Repositories
+- Within your cluster, navigate to Apps & Marketplace -> Repositories
 - Create a new Repo with the type: `http` and the Index URL: `https://charts.kubewarden.io`
 - Navigate to Apps & Marketplace -> Charts
 - Filter for your new Repo and install the `kubewarden-crds` resource first
-- After `kubewarden-crds` has finished installing, navigate back to the Charts screen and install the `kubewarden-controller` resource
+- After the `kubewarden-crds` resource has finished installing, navigate back to the Charts screen and install the `kubewarden-controller` resource

 #### 2. Installing with Helm

-- Open the `kubectl` shell for your cluster (`ctrl+\``)
+- Open the `kubectl` shell for your cluster (ctrl+\`)
 - Paste the following:

 ```sh